hernanmd/BioSmalltalk/repository/BioTools.package/BioMicrosatelliteSequence.class/README.md

 Represents a Microsatellite marker.
+A microsatellite is a tract of repetitive DNA in which certain DNA motifs (ranging in length from 2–5 base pairs) are repeated, typically 5–50 times.

 A microsatellite is defined by a name, fragment size range (bp), dye color, and repeat length.

- BioMicrosatellite new
+ BioMicrosatelliteSequence new
 	name: 'BM1818';
 	alleleRangeStart: 266;
 	alleleRangeEnd: 270;